Partitiones Oratoriae

-A Dialogue Concerning Oratorical Partitions (also called De Partitione Oratoria Dialogus, Partitiones Oratoriae, or De Partitionbus Oratoriae, translated to be "On the subdivisions of oratory") is a rhetorical treatise, written by Cicero.
-According to the method of the Middle Academy, the treatise is sometimes described as a "catechism of rhetoric", for it is presented in the form of questions and answers.
+Partitiones Oratoriae (also De Partitione Oratoria) is a rhetorical treatise, written by Cicero.
+According to the method of the Middle Academy, the treatise is sometimes described as a reverse catechism of rhetoric, for it is presented in the form of questions and answers.
 Cicero wrote it as a handbook for his young son, Marcus, and structured the text as a dialogue between the two of them.

-Historical reception of the text

-Scholars debate exactly when the text was written, presumably in 54 BCE or in 46 BCE.
+Date and composition

+When exactly the text was composed is disputed.
+Some scholars date it to the end of 54 BCE, when Cicero's son and nephew Marcus and Quintus were children.
+It may have been composed as part of the children's education in rhetoric or as an accessible epitome of Cicero's other work around that time, De Oratore.
+However, other scholars date it as late as 46 BCE, around the time of the composition of De Divinatione.

-Around 54 BCE, Cicero was extremely interested in his son Marcus’ education, and he was not satisfied with the boy's teacher.
+Around 54 BCE, Cicero was extremely interested in his son Marcus' education, and he was not satisfied with the boy's teacher.
 He expressed interest in teaching Marcus himself.
 At this time, Marcus was eleven years of age; the simple structure of the treatise of questions and answers would have been very appropriate for this age.
-Furthermore, Cicero relates in his letters at this earlier point that he is very interested in Marcus’ education.
+Cicero also relates in his letters at this earlier point that he is very interested in Marcus' education.
+The political events discussed in the work also suggest a terminus ante quem in the 50s BCE.

 However, some scholars believe boys of this age were too young to be taught rhetoric.
-Thus, the treatise would have been written in 46 BCE, just before then 19-year-old Marcus left for Athens to study rhetoric.
+Thus, the treatise would have been written in 46 BCE – in line with the text's claim that it was written when Cicero was free to leave Rome, probably shortly after the death of his daughter Tullia, – just before then 19-year-old Marcus left for Athens to study rhetoric.
 By this time in his life (from the year 56 onwards), Cicero could no longer voice his political principles without the risk of exile.
-“He had lost his freedom of speech and speech was his life.”
-A Dialogue Concerning Oratorical Partitions would thus be one of Cicero's treatises in this period of his life, written after his most famous dialogue on rhetoric, De oratore.
+"He had lost his freedom of speech and speech was his life".
+If this late, Partitiones would be more of a philosophical work than one of pedagogy since, by this point, Cicero's son Marcus was studying philosophy in Athens with the rhetorician Cratippus of Pergamon.

+The work itself is composed as a dialogue, where Cicero answer questions about rhetoric given by his son Marcus in a "catechism in reverse".
+It then is divided into three sections on the power or capabilities of an orator, the speech, and the question (vis oratoris, oratio, [et] quaestio).
+The philosophical basis of the rhetorical system is from the Middle Academy.
+Questions have been raised in modern times of its authenticity, but no such doubts are raised by ancient authors such as Quintilian.